nicklpeterson/CodeJourney/MILESTONES.md

 Code coverage tools are useful and tell us how much of an aplication is touched by an existing test suite, but sometimes we want to know exactly how a certain input makes our application behave.
 To solve this problem we are building a tool to generate a call graph for an application given certain inputs.
 This tool will perform a dynamic analysis of a Java programs.
 Given an entry point and set of inputs, we will execute the program, storing the input parameters, return value and possible other information about each method call.
 Then we will render a call graph that displays a node containing the relevant information for each method call.

-For thsis project, we will have Nick, Muriel and Shobhit working on implement analysis of the Java program.
+For this project, we will have Nick, Muriel and Shobhit working on implement analysis of the Java program.
 Meanwhile, Francis and Roy will be working on designing and implementing the visualization.

 Roadmap for the remaning week will be:
 - November 7th - 11th: Research, evaluation and initial implementation on the tools for the Java program analysis and visualizations.